 Tepotinib (Tepmetko)

-Tepotinib is in a class of medications called kinase inhibitors.
+Tepotinib (Tepmetko) is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps slow or stop the spread of cancer cells.

-How should Tepotinib be used?
+How should I take Tepotinib (Tepmetko)?

 Ankr helps take oral chemotherapy on time

 Tepotinib comes as a tablet to take by mouth.
 It is usually taken once daily with food.
 Take tepotinib at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take tepotinib exactly as directed.

 Do not take more or less of it or take it more often than prescribed by your doctor.
+Swallow the tablets whole; do not split, chew, or crush them.
 If you vomit after taking tepotinib, do not take another dose.
 Continue your regular dosing schedule.

 What special precautions should I follow?

-Before taking tepotinib
+Before taking tepotinib (Tepmetko)

-• tell your doctor if you have or have ever had lung or breathing problems other than lung cancer or liver disease.
+• tell your doctor if you have or have ever had any disease, symptom, or treatment

 • tell your doctor if you are breast-feeding.
 You should not breast-feed while you are taking tepotinib and for at least 1 week after your final dose.